Matt0967/Matt0967/README.md

 ## About Me 🧠💡

-I'm a passionate electromechanical engineering student with a deep interest in science, technology, and neuroscience. 🔧⚡🧪
+I'm a passionate Computer sciences student with a deep interest in science, technology, and neuroscience. 🔧⚡🧪

 ### What I'm Into 🚀